 Proof of Capacity

-Proof of capacity is the last method among the several varieties of the blockchain protocol.
+Proof of capacity is the last method among the several varieties of blockchain protocol.
 POC requires a node to pay for space.
 The larger the space on the hard disk, the better the chances of mining the next block and earning rewards.
 At first, the algorithm generates many data sets on the hard drives known as plots; the more plots you have, the better the chances of finding the next block.

 These protocols are only but a few of the many different types that are available to use.
 All protocols are created to achieve effective decentralization and are determined by the platform’s kind of application.